-MATH 1483, but whose placement scores indicate a need to An introduction to the structure, operations and properties of review the math skills necessary to meet college standards. number systems, including ordering and rudimentary number tions, and rates of change.
-Prerequisite: An ACT MATH score standing of the underlying concepts of elementary mathematics and teaching strategies.
+An introduction to the structure, operations and properties of number systems, including ordering and rudimentary number theory through the set of real numbers.
+The course is specifically designed to help prospective teachers gain an understanding of the underlying concepts of elementary mathematics and teaching strategies.
 Enrollment will be reserved for students majoring in Pre-Education or Family Services and Child Development.
 Prerequisite: MATH 0144 or equivalent.